Cities near Pompeii

 Getting to Naples

 If you want to get to Naples, the Circumvesuviana train from Pompei Scavi-Villa dei Misteri arrives at Napoli Garibaldi (lower level of Napoli Centrale station) in 30-40 minutes for €3.30.
 Trains depart every 30 minutes.
-Important note: Napoli Garibaldi station is NOT accessible, it only has stairs, no elevators.
-Travelers with mobility issues should use Napoli Porta Nolana, which is accessible.

 Driving from Pompeii to Naples takes 20-30 minutes (25 km) via the A3 highway, but Neapolitan traffic can be challenging.
 ZTL zones (restricted traffic zones) are monitored by cameras that issue automatic fines.
 Parking in Pompeii costs €2-3 per hour with multiple lots near the entrances.